Taaitaaiger/jlrs/README.md

 The async runtime can't create a new scope directly, `AsyncJulia` is a handle to the async runtime which runs on another thread.
 Instead, the async runtime deals with tasks, each task runs in its own scope.
-The simplest kind of task is a blocking task, which can be executed by calling `AsyncJulia::(try_)blocking_task`.
-These methods accept any closure `Julia::scope` can handle with the additional requirement that it must be `Send` and `Sync`.
-It's called a blocking task because the runtime is blocked while executing this task.
+The simplest kind of task is a blocking task, which can be executed by calling `AsyncJulia::blocking_task`.
+This method accepts any closure `Julia::scope` can handle with the additional requirement that it must be `Send` and `Sync`.
+It's called a blocking task because the thread that executes this task is blocked while executing it.
 The other kinds of tasks that the async runtime can handle will be introduced later.

 Inside the closure provided to `Julia::scope` or `AsyncJulia::blocking_task` it's possible to interact with Julia.
-Unrooted Julia data can be accessed through its module system, the methods `Module::main`, `Module::base`, and `Module::core` can be used to access the `Main`, `Base`, and `Core` modules respectively.
+Global Julia data can be accessed through its module system, the methods `Module::main`, `Module::base`, and `Module::core` can be used to access the `Main`, `Base`, and `Core` modules respectively.
 The contents of these modules can then be accessed by calling `Module::function` which returns a `Function`, `Module::global` which returns a `Value`, and `Module::submodule` which returns another `Module`.
+These types are examples of managed types, handles to data owned by Julia's GC.
+Most functionality in jlrs is provided through methods implemented by managed types.

-`Value` provides several methods to allocate new Julia data.
+The most generic managed type is `Value`, all other managed types can always be converted to a `Value`.
+It provides several methods to allocate new Julia data.
 The simplest one is `Value::eval_string`, which evaluates the contents of the string passed to it and returns the result as a `Value`.
 For example, you can evaluate `2` to convert it to  `Value`.
 In practice, this method should rarely be used.
 It can be used to evaluate simple function calls like `sqrt(2)`, but it must be parsed, compiled, and can't take any non-literal arguments.
 Its most important use-case is importing installed and standard library packages by evaluating an `import` or `using` statement.

 A more interesting method, `Value::new`, can be used with data of any type that implements `IntoJulia`.
 This trait is implemented by primitive types like `i8` and `char`.
 Any type that implements `IntoJulia` also implements `Unbox` which is used to extract the contents of a `Value`.
-Pointer wrapper types like `Array` don't implement `IntoJulia` or `Unbox`, if they can be created from Rust they provide methods to do so.
+Managed types like `Array` don't implement `IntoJulia` or `Unbox`, if they can be created from Rust they provide methods to do so.

 As a simple example, let's convert two numbers to Julia values and add them: